websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/listening-for-messages.md

    :lines: 11-15
 ```

-The above annotation, registers the class as a `MessageListener` service component for receiving messages at a destination named `DestinationNames.DOCUMENT_LIBRARY_PDF_PROCESSOR`.
+The above annotation registers the class as a `MessageListener` service component for receiving messages at a destination named `DestinationNames.DOCUMENT_LIBRARY_PDF_PROCESSOR`.

 Set your component's `destination.name` property value to your destination's name.